moby/moby/docs/sources/articles/https.md

  - `--identity` specifies the key file to use.
 This file contains the client's private key and its fingerprint is used by the daemon to identify the client.
 This file should be secured.
  - `--auth-authorized-keys` - specifies the directory containing the client public key files to whitelist.
 This is a daemon configuration and the directory should have its write permissions restricted.
  - `--auth-known-hosts` - specifies the list of daemon public key fingerprints which have been approved by the user and the host name associated with each fingerprint.

 To setup a new client connection, copy the `~/.docker/public-key.json` file on the client machine to the `~/.docker/authorized-keys.d/` directory on the daemon machine.
-The copied file should keep the same suffix (e.g. .json .jwk .pem) but otherwise the name may be changed to something which meaningfully identities the client to the user.
+The copied file should keep the same suffix (e.g. `.json` `.jwk` `.pem`) but otherwise the name may be changed to something which meaningfully identities the client to the user.

 ## Certificate-based authentication

-Certificate-based authentication uses TLS certificates provided by a certificate authority.
+Certificate-based authentication uses TLS certificates provided by a Certificate Authority (CA).
 This is for advanced usage where you may want to integrate Docker with other TLS-compatible tools or you may already use PKI within your organisation.
 You can just get the client to verify the server’s certificate against a CA, or do full two-way authentication by getting the